PatMart/StartupKnowledgeBase/README.md

 - Startup.
 Paul Graham's definition, a company that is designed to grow fast.

-- Startup activity is considered to be largely divisible into three categories: business activity, development activity, and personal activity.
+- Startup activity is broadly divided into three categories: business, development, and personal.

-- Business is crudely defined as "building success."
-Topics include founding, fundraising, growth, marketing, and management.
+- Business is crudely defined as "building success" or "building value for customers/users."
+Topics include founding, fundraising, growth, marketing, management, etc.

 - Development is crudely defined as "building product."
-Topics include computer science, software development, system architecture, server/DB administration, UX, and design.
+Topics include computer science, software development, system architecture, system/database administration, UX, design, etc.

 - Personal is crudely defined as "building oneself" as a person involved in startups.
-Topics include personal growth, productivity, motivation, inspiration, philosophy, and introspection.
+Topics include personal growth, productivity, motivation, inspiration, philosophy, introspection, etc.

-- There is of course overlap in areas where these types of activities meet.

 ### Structure

-The collection aims to present a broader array of articles on a given topic that the reader may find useful.
-Articles are largely divided into three categories, business, development, and personal.
-These are further divided into subcategories.
-Special articles considered to be the best-of-the-best, must-read articles on a given topic are marked as essential (:star2:) and displayed first.
+Articles are divided into three categories, business, development, and personal.
+These are divided into various subcategories.

 ## Criteria

-An article will be considered for inclusion if it offers an insightful view on a topic and which view is under-represented or poorly represented by existing articles in the collection.
-An article will be considered essential (:star2:) if it offers an important, fundamental insight to a topic and is either widely regarded as a must-read or reasonably thought ought to be.
+An article will be considered for inclusion if it offers some piece of valuable insight on a topic, with priority given to important articles by authors with demonstrated success in their field.

 ## The Collection